ocaml-doc/voodoo/doc/design.md

 Because odoc handles include paths in the same way that OCaml does, and because we would like references to behave in the same familiar way that normal OCaml paths do, it makes sense to keep the `odoc` files in the identical directory structure to that of the associated `cmt`, `cmti` and `cmi` files.
 This does _not_ imply that the directory structure of the output `html` files (or man/latex files) must mirror this.
 The implication of this is that we _cannot_ determine parent/child hierarchy by simple directory structure (in general).

-As an example of the various ways complex packages are layed out, we have the following two case studies:
+As an example of the various ways complex packages are layed out, we have the following case studies:

 #### Case study: yaml